 You use these factors to try to get a range.
 But there are just too many variables to say that there is some formula you can use to calculate the value of a herniated disc injury case.
 Again, if you came to the Internet to find a herniated disc settlement calculator that will compute the exact value of your case... it is not happening.

-But what we can do is give you information to understand better the settlement range of your case.
-There are two ways to do this: statistics and average jury verdicts and settlements.What Are the Statistics?
+But what our herniated disc injury lawyers can do is give you information to better understand the settlement range of your case.
+There are two ways to do this: statistics and average jury verdicts and settlements.Herniated Disc Jury Payout Statistics

-The average verdict nationally in disc injury cases is approximately $360,000.
+The average verdict nationally in herniated disc injury cases is approximately $360,000.

 There it is.
-The average.
+The average payout.
 But it does virtually nothing for you, particularly in herniated disc cases.
 Why?
-Because at least in wrongful death cases, the injury is largely the same.
 Saying you have a herniated disc from an accident can mean a lot of different things.
 It might tweak you a little bit when you lift something heavy.
 It also might be a debilitating injury that destroys your life.
-A herniated disc -- where the injuries look the same on an MRI -- can be polar extremes when it comes to how the injury impacts the victim's life.
+Those different claims have different settlement amounts.

-So the average values, which are never particularly instructive anyway, lose almost all meaning here.
-Then why even put it up in the first place?
-People want to see the number, even with that caveat.
-Below are more accurate values that slice the numbers even further.
-But even these have only marginal utility.
+So the average values, which are never particularly instructive anyway, lose almost all meaning.
+Why do our disc injury lawyers provide it in the first place?
+People want to see the statistics, even with the caveat that puts the usefulness of the statistic in context.
+Below are more accurate settlement values that slice the numbers further.

 - What to expect when batting an insurance company in a herniated disc injury case

 - Value by type of accident